stertpond/Python/README.md

 2. Install Python Extension for VS Code and the Python compiler

 Below, is some guidance on how to do this.
-Any problems, give me a call
+Any problems, give me a call.
-x
+X

 ## Install Visual Studio Code